Last updated on February 28, 2026

 In fact, it's common enough that the strategy has a nickname in Commander: Voltron commanders, who love wielding equipment and/or auras to one-shot foes.

-Can I Equip Equipment Cards To Creatures That Are Already Tapped?
+Can I Equip Equipment Cards to Creatures That are Already Tapped?

-Can Equipment Cards Be Tapped?
+Can Equipment Cards be Tapped?

 Any effect that can tap a permanent, or specifically an artifact, can tap an equipment, whether it's attached or unattached.

 The only exception is equipment with reconfigure.
 Tapping a creature (to attack with it, for example) doesn't cause any equipment attached to it to become tapped.
-Therefore, if you've just attacked with a creature equipped with a reconfigure equipment, you can now reconfigure said equipment and it turns into an untapped artifact creature that can block.
+Therefore, if you've just attacked with a creature equipped with a reconfigure equipment, you can now reconfigure said equipment and it represents an untapped artifact creature that can block.
 In this case, tapping this equipment may be useful.

 Can You Equip If Your Equipment Is Tapped?